Humbugs/Humbugs.github.io/_products/barbie-game-with-chocolate-pieces.md

 height: 137
 depth: 33
 weight: 240
-meta_description: Barbie Game with Chocolate Pieces only £7.99.
+meta_description: 'Barbie Game with Chocolate Pieces only Ãº7.99.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Chocolate, Novelty]
 contains: [Gluten, Lactose, Nuts, Sugar, Gelatin]